 While it shares many of the advantages of other single sign-on systems, DACS offers some unique features and is more efficient, and simpler to understand, customize, and administer compared to the heavy-weight, enterprise-level alternatives.
 If your single sign-on needs are modest, or if you are not even certain what they are, you should look at DACS.
 DACS does the hardest parts for you - all that you need to do is configuration and "look & feel" customizations.

-DSS is pleased to announce the availability of DACS 1.4.31.
-Problems reported with the interoperability of DACS 1.4.30 (mod_auth_dacs) and recent releases of Apache 2.2 and 2.4 have been corrected in DACS 1.4.31.
-Download links, errata, and additional information are here.
+DSS is pleased to announce the release of DACS 1.4.35.
+Download links and information about this release are here.
 It is important to review the Post-Release Notes before building DACS.
 All sites are encouraged to upgrade.
-Please report any issues you discover.
+Links to the latest version are here.

-The next release is scheduled for late December, 2014.
+The next release is scheduled for December, 2015.

 In early 2011, Microsoft announced that it would not support CardSpace (aka, Infocards and Information Cards) starting with Windows 8.
-As CardSpace has been the most widely available identity selector for using Information Cards, and other projects related to Infocards and CardSpace have folded, future releases of DACS will likely deprecate and eventually remove support for Information Cards.
-Support for Infocards within DACS, is no longer being actively maintained.
+CardSpace has been the most widely available identity selector for using Information Cards.
+The implementation of Infocards support within DACS remains in the code base and is documented, but is no longer being actively tested and maintained (neither are the demos).
+Support for Information Cards within DACS will likely be removed eventually.
 You may find that other Infocard and CardSpace related projects have been terminated and their web pages are out of date or no longer available.
 See: On the Demise of CardSpace; Open Cardspace opportunity; Personal Reflections on the CardSpace Journey; From CardSpace to Verified Claims; Change will come: the present is untenable; The Clay Feet of Giants?; RIP, Windows CardSpace.
 Hello, U-Prove; and U-Prove.

 You can use Google to search this site, including the FAQ and technical documentation.